 Summary on simple row modification trigger performance

-So the first test I did compared pgbench transactions “as is” with just 2 auditing columns added for the 3 tables getting updates vs the “triggered” case where for each of those tables also a trigger was installed that was setting the auditing timestamp/username.
+So the first test I did compared pgbench transactions “as is” with just 2 auditing columns, added for the 3 tables getting updates vs the “triggered” case, where for each of those tables also a trigger was installed that was setting the auditing timestamp/username.
 The avg. transaction latency results came back kind of as expected: 1.173 ms vs 1.178 ms i.e. 0.4% difference – meaning basically no difference in average transaction latency at all for transactions where 3 simple data checking/filling triggers are executed in the background!

-To reiterate: if having a typical OLTP transaction touching a couple of tables, PL/PgSQL triggers containing just simple business logic can be used without further performance considerations!
+: if having a typical OLTP transaction touching a couple of tables, PL/PgSQL triggers containing just simple business logic can be used without further performance considerations!

 Hmm…but how many simple triggers would you then need to see some noticeable runtime difference in our use case?
 Probably at least a dozen!
 In a typical short lived OLTP transaction context we’re still mostly IO (largely disk fsync speed) and especially for multi-statement transactions also network (round-trip) bound…thus worrying on some extra CPU cycles spent in triggers can be spared.